usgs/wdfn-blog/content/NextGen_Go_Live.md

   <b>Link to the Live Webinar</b>
 Join the Teams Live Event at 1 pm EDT on October 13th by [clicking this link](https://teams.microsoft.com/l/meetup-join/19%3ameeting_OGU4YzcyYmUtMzcyMS00YTVhLWFmOTQtODIyZjE3ZTM3Y2Mz%40thread.v2/0?context=%7b%22Tid%22%3a%220693b5ba-4b18-4d7b-9341-f32f400a5494%22%2c%22Oid%22%3a%2274c01c76-7d2c-4555-94ec-9e22ecb44037%22%2c%22IsBroadcastMeeting%22%3atrue%7d&btype=a&role=a) or pasting it into your browser (https://teams.microsoft.com/l/meetup-join/19%3ameeting_OGU4YzcyYmUtMzcyMS00YTVhLWFmOTQtODIyZjE3ZTM3Y2Mz%40thread.v2/0?context=%7b%22Tid%22%3a%220693b5ba-4b18-4d7b-9341-f32f400a5494%22%2c%22Oid%22%3a%2274c01c76-7d2c-4555-94ec-9e22ecb44037%22%2c%22IsBroadcastMeeting%22%3atrue%7d&btype=a&role=a).
 You do not have to download Teams to watch this webinar.

 Can’t make the live event?
-Submit your questions beforehand by emailing us at WDFN@usgs.gov, and catch the recording which we’ll share here on the blog, and on social media.
+Submit your questions beforehand by emailing us at WDFN@usgs.gov.

+Missed the webinar?
+Watch the recording on the [USGS website](https://www.usgs.gov/media/videos/public-webinar-modernizing-how-you-access-water-data) or on the [USGS YouTube channel](AWAITING LINK).

 <div class="grid-row">
 {{< figure src="/static/NextGen_Go_Live/WDFN_public_webinar_10.13.21_b.png" style="width:70%; height:70%" caption="Join us on [October 13th, 2021 at 1:00 pm EST / 10 am PST to hear more about the changes to how we are modernizing the delivery of Water Data for the Nation.](https://www.eventbrite.com/e/modernizing-how-you-access-water-data-tickets-171511043147)." alt="Invite flyer for a public webinar on October 13th at 1:00 pm EST on the WDFN NextGen monitoring location pages." >}}